ceega7/amadeus/README.md

   Python | .py
   JavaScript | .js

   Additionally, a conditional call can be made which will execute a query chain if an expression evaluates to true.
-This is useful to make a chain a query based on input within a form.
+This is useful to chain based on the input from a HTML form.
 The first argument of the **.conditional** function takes either *'and'* or *'or'* with the second being the expression.
 The final two parameters are the same as any normal chaining query function.

   **HTML**
    ```html